 The topic of employee satisfaction leads directly into the high turnover rates in the hospitality world.
 In fact, the annual staff turnover rate for the hotel and motel industry in the US reportedly stands at a huge 73.8%.

 Those numbers lead to the questions: why is the percentage so high and what can you do about it in your own workplace?

-Hotel News Now recently asked several hotel operators to weigh in on this topic.
+In 2016, Hotel News Now asked several hotel operators to weigh in on this topic.
 Shawn Gracey, EVP of hospitality for Key International, touched on a few options for keeping your turnover low.
 He cited things like a flexible work schedule and a company commitment to each person’s career track and personal growth.

-He has found that people today want to be valued for who they are, and what they bring to the table.
+He found that people today want to be valued for who they are, and what they bring to the table.
 They value having opportunities to explore how they can contribute on a bigger scale; they want to be recognized as a person, not just a “cog in a machine”.